Rithvik9620/netflix-gpt/README.md

   - Login or sign up form
   - Redirect to Browse

-- Browse (Logged IN)
+- Browse (Logged In)

   - Header
   - Main Movie
-    - Trailer in backgorund
+    - Trailer in background
     - Title and buttons
   - Movie Suggestions
     - Movie List \* N